-Pickles can be good source of antioxidants, especially Decalepis hamiltonii or Swallow root.
-As the vegetables or unripe fruits are stored fresh without cooking, the antioxidants present in those vegetables or unripe fruits are preserved as it is.
-Antioxidants are those micronutrients which help in protecting our body against the attack of free radicals.
-Free radicals are unstable chemicals which are produced during metabolism.
-These unstable chemicals react with our cells and damage our DNA to become stable and in the process create more and more free radicals.
-We can protect ourselves from free radical attack by consuming food with high antioxidants.
-A lot of emphasis these days is put on antioxidants by dieticians and doctors.
+Pickles can be a good source of antioxidants, especially Decalepis hamiltonii or Swallow root pickle.
+As the vegetables or unripe fruits are stored fresh without cooking, the antioxidants present in the vegetables or unripe fruits are preserved.
+Antioxidants are those micronutrients that may help in protecting our body against the attacks of free radicals.
+Free radicals are unstable chemicals that are produced by cellular metabolism.
+These unstable chemicals react with our cells and damage our DNA to become unstable and in the process, create more free radicals.
+We may be able to protect ourselves from these radical attacks by consuming food with high antioxidants.

-Supply of probiotic or gut-friendly bacteria: Probiotic bacteria are those friendly bacteria which are present in our digestive system.
+Probiotic bacteria are friendly bacteria present in our digestive system.
 These bacteria actually help us in the digestion of food.
-Sometimes due to the use of antibiotics, along with invading bacteria, these friendly bacteria are also killed.
-The fall in their numbers can cause digestive problems which can be solved by eating pickles made without the use of vinegar.
-Naturally fermented salt pickles encourage the growth of these friendly bacteria which will replenish the numbers in our digestive system and restore our health.
+Sometimes, due to the use of antibiotics, along with invading bacteria, these friendly bacteria are killed.
+The fall in their numbers can cause digestive problems that can be solved by eating pickles made without the use of vinegar.
+Naturally, the fermented salt varieties encourage the growth of these friendly bacteria, which may replenish their numbers in our digestive system and restore health.

-Supply of essential minerals and vitamins: Fresh pickles, dips or chutneys are made from leafy vegetables or herbs such as coriander, curry leaves, spinach, parsley and amaranth.
-These fresh pickles are interesting and appetizing ways of making children eat their share of leafy vegetables and herbs which otherwise are boring for children.
-Eating freshly made pickles not only taste good but they also supply essential vitamins such as vitamin C, A, K folate and minerals like iron, calcium and potassium.
-Vitamins and minerals are vital micronutrients which protect us from diseases, help build immunity, bone strengthening, vision protection, curing anemia and various other functions.
+Fresh pickles, dips, or chutneys are made from leafy vegetables or herbs such as coriander, curry leaves, spinach, parsley, and amaranth.
+Fermented varieties like kimchi are interesting and appetizing ways of making children eat their share of leafy vegetables and herbs, which may be otherwise boring for them.
+Eating freshly made pickle not only tastes good, but may supply essential vitamins such as vitamin C, vitamin A, vitamin K, folate, and minerals like iron, calcium, and potassium.
+Vitamins and minerals are vital micronutrients that may protect us from diseases, help us build immunity, strengthen bones, enhances vision, and various other ailments.

 Studies have shown that consuming vinegar-based pickles may help in controlling blood sugar levels.
 According to the American Diabetic Association, vinegar may help to enhance insulin sensitivity in people with insulin resistance or type 2 diabetes, especially after they have consumed a high carbohydrate meal.
 The acetic acid present in vinegar has been noted to be responsible for this phenomenon.
-But, care must be taken to avoid the consumption of salted pickles as excess salt increases blood pressure.
+However, care must be taken to avoid the consumption of salted pickles as excess salt increases blood pressure.

-In India, Indian gooseberry or amla (phyllanthus emblica) is one of the favorite fruits that are pickled.
-“Herbal Cure For Common Diseases” by Acharya Vipul Rao, says that this fruit is believed to possess several health benefits by Ayurveda and moreover amla being seasonal fruit, unripe amla pickle is prepared.
-It is customary practice in some Indian families to have amla pickle as the first course or an appetizer as it is believed that amla pickle improves digestion.
+In India, Indian gooseberry or amla (Phyllanthus emblica) is one of the favorite fruits that are pickled.
+“Herbal Cure For Common Diseases” by Acharya Vipul Rao, says that this fruit is believed by many to possess several health benefits according to Ayurvedic treatments.
+Moreover, since amla is a seasonal fruit, unripe amla pickles are prepared and preserved.
+It is a customary practice in some Indian families to have amla pickle as the first course or an appetizer as it is believed that amla pickle improves digestion.

 Apart from benefits such as improved digestion, amla or gooseberry pickle may have hepatoprotective properties.
-A study published in the Botany Research International has shown that when amla extracts were administered on lab animals with chemical induced hepatotoxicity or liver damage, the damage was reduced significantly.
+A study published in the Botany Research International has shown that when amla extracts were administered to lab animals with chemical-induced hepatotoxicity or liver damage, the damage was reduced significantly.
 This has positive implications for hepatoprotection in human populations, however, more research should be done examining these outcomes

-Reduces ulcers: Ulcers are internal wounds caused due to failure of mucus membranes and acid interaction on tissues.
-Particularly, gastric ulcers are caused by weakening of mucous membrane and due to hyperacidity.
-Consumption of amla or Indian gooseberry pickle regularly also helps in reducing ulcers, if any.
+Ulcers are internal wounds caused due to a failure of mucous membranes and acid interaction on tissues.
+Particularly, gastric ulcers are caused by a weakening of mucous membranes and hyperacidity.
+Regular consumption of amla or Indian gooseberry pickles may help in reducing ulcers, if any.

-Almost all the pickles contain high amount of salt in them.
-Salt is an indispensible ingredient in most pickles.
-It not only adds to the taste, but it helps in preserving the pickle and acts as an anti-microbial, keeping away unwanted bacteria, yeast and fungi.
-But, excess salt consumption through pickles can bring in problems of its own.
+Word of Caution: Almost all pickles contain a high amount of salt.
+It not only adds to the taste, but also helps in preserving the pickle and acts as an anti-microbial agent, keeping away unwanted bacteria, yeast, and fungi.
+However, excess salt consumption through pickles can cause problems of its own.

 Hypertension is one of the major risks of eating excess salt.
-Hypertension is known to be one of the reasons causing stroke and heart attacks, especially in older people.
-Also hypertension increases with increasing age.
+It is known to be one of the major reasons causing strokes and heart attacks, especially in older people.
+Also, hypertension increases with increased age.

-Apart from the risk of hypertension, Indian pickles may contain high quantities of oil which increases the risk of fat and cholesterol development in our body.
-Hence, regular intake of pickles must be reduced and must be limited to occasional consumption.
+Apart from the risk of hypertension, Indian pickles may contain high quantities of oil, which increases the risk of fat and cholesterol development in our bodies.
+Hence, the regular intake of these delicious foods must be reduced and must be limited to only occasional consumption.